boredland/node-ts-cache/README.md

 - `npm test` - Run test suite with Vitest
 - `npm run lint` - Run TypeScript and Biome linting
 - `npm run build` - Build the project

+## LICENSE

+Distributed under the MIT License.
+See LICENSE.md for more information.

 ## Credits